EX3D/aframe-daylight-system/README.md

 - Latitude is the relative position of the reference point in a spheroid in relation to it's poles: it affects the Azimuth and Elevation.
 It varies from -90° to +90°.
 At the equator the latitude will be 0° and so without any other variable the position of the sun will be parallel to the East-West direction.
 On the contrary at 90° the position of the sun will be perpendicular to the vertical axis.

-- Declination describes the <a href="https://en.wikipedia.org/wiki/Season">inclination of the axis of rotation of the spheroid in relation to the sun.</a> Because we still live in this tiny particle of sun dust this value varies from -24.45° and + 23.45°.
+- Declination describes the <a href="https://en.wikipedia.org/wiki/Season">inclination of the axis of rotation of the spheroid in relation to the orbital plane.</a> Because we still live in this tiny particle of sun dust this value varies from -24.45° and + 23.45°.
 It affects the Elevation angle and determines the overall lenght of daylight.
 Positive declination numbers result in a South-leaning sun at equator.

 **These are all basic factors that DO no account for other elements that affect the sun position such as orbital positions and global altitude.